Unboxed-Software/solana-course/content/durable-nonces.md

 The first two concepts will remain the same when we want to make a durable transaction, but we will change a little bit in the recent blockhash.
 Let's dive deep into the recent blockhash, to understand the blockhash better let's look at the problem that it tries to solve, The [Double-Spend](https://solana.com/developers/guides/advanced/introduction-to-durable-nonces#double-spend) problem.

 Imagine you're buying an NFT on MagicEden or Tensor.
-You have to sign a transaction that allows the marketplace's program to extract some SOL from your wallets. after signing the transaction the marketplace will submit it to the network, but what if the marketplace submit it twice?
+You have to sign a transaction that allows the marketplace's program to extract some SOL from your wallets.
+After signing the transaction the marketplace will submit it to the network, but what if the marketplace submit it twice?

 This is known as the problem of Double-Spend and is one of the core issues that blockchains like Solana solve.
 A naive solution could be to crosscheck all transactions made in the past and see if we find the signature there.
 This is not practically possible, as the size of the Solana ledger is >80 TB.
 So to Solve that Solana uses Blockhashes or Recent Blockhash.